 Knowing the answers to these questions will help give you context and facilitate your ability to treat haemophiliac patients in the future.

-Hemophilia is regularly referred to as a genetic condition, though this isn’t true in every single case.
+Haemophilia is regularly referred to as a genetic condition, though this isn’t true in every single case.
 It has been shown that in 70% of haemophilia cases, there is a known family history.
-This accounts for 30% of haemophiliacs with no genetic history of hemophilia, which will be discussed below.
+This accounts for 30% of haemophiliacs with no genetic history of haemophilia, which will be discussed below.

 For the most part, haemophilia is caused by a genetic mutation.
 The type of mutation will determine whether the individual in question will experience symptoms that are mild, moderate, or severe.

 Some families are shocked and confused when, as if out of nowhere, this bleeding disorder presents itself in a loved one.
 This can occur on rare occurrences as a result of spontaneous genetic mutation, which accounts for 30% of haemophilia cases.
 In instances such as these, the mother is not a carrier and the child is the first to carry the defective factor gene.
 Researchers currently aren’t sure why these mutations occur.

 Haemophilia is nearly always caused by mutations in the X chromosome.
 For this reason, it has been referred to as an X-linked disorder.
 Other examples of X-linked disorders include red-green color blindness, Becker’s muscular dystrophy, and Alport syndrome.

 Because men have both an X and Y chromosome, while women have two X chromosomes, men who possess the hemophilia mutation will acquire it.
 Women, on the other hand, aren’t likely to have the condition, because their second X chromosome makes up for any faults.
 However, women can act as carriers and pass the faulty gene down to their offspring.
 There is a 50% chance of a carrier passing haemophilia to their child.